 On top of it we would put an end to a very lucrative income for criminal gangs smuggling people to Europe.
 One of the worst aspects of the smugglers is that they often come from the same country as the migrants they con into paying them for the dangerous journey.
 A couple of the asylum seekers I used to teach used the services of this man and told me that the wrong man has been arrested.
 They should know since they have met him several times.
 Hopefully they find, extradite and convict the right human trafficker soon.

 But alas we have the obstacle of militant French farmers that will block the whole of France with their tractors if agricultural subsidies are abolished, or even reduced.
 Consequently the French government will have to find a way of pacifying them in order to save African lives and European money and, maybe ultimately, democracy.

 It’s also high time the European Union start invesing in Africa to increase the standard of living for the poor.
 It does not benefit Europe to have unstable and extremely poor neighbouring countries.
 On the contrary.
 How many billions are spent by the EU only on patrolling the Mediterranean and rescuing Africans in boats that are sinking?

 There is some talk in Brussels about the EU investing in Africa.
 First beneficiaries are Mali, Niger, Nigeria, Senegal, Ethiopia and Libya.
-EU lawmakers are also considering making deals with Libya and Egypt along the lines of the asylum agreement with Turkey.
-Am not happy about the latter kind of agreements though because it’s just like putting plaster on a wound that needs to be operated.
+I’m not happy about the latter kind of agreements though because it’s just like putting plaster on a wound that needs to be operated.
 Atter writing and publishing this article the Brookings Foreign Policy newsletter contained this article with suggestions on short term solutions to end the massacre on the Mediterranean

 The dream of Europe